JackInABot/f4ke-Radio/README.md

 A local MP3 player that simulates a radio

 ## What is it?
 This program is an mp3 player which is designed to allow the user to implement custom radio elements to make the audio seem like it's a real radio show.
 It is highly modular and completely up to the user how realistic it sounds.
-With a simple directory-driven approach the user can just ad a folder with their own choice of mp3s and create a localised fake radio station.
+With a simple directory-driven approach the user can just add a folder with their own choice of mp3s and create a localised fake radio station.

 ## What's the point of it?
 This is to simulate a real radio device which tunes into radio stations but implemented locally.
 There are 24/7 radio’s on YouTube and they are typically very good, but I found myself spending a lot of time searching for the right one.
 I love the atmosphere, but don’t like the reliance of internet and when they shut down, I need to find a new one.
 This way I always have radio stations saved on my machine.
 Additionally I am also a music snob and so I wanted a solution that enabled me to create lots of these 24/7 radios with all the music that I love without losing the atmosphere of a nice relaxing 24/7 radio show.